-Evidence suggests that the rise in global travel has led to the increase of bed bugs.
+Evidence suggests that the rise in global travel has led to the increase of bed bugs in hotels.

 Hotel operators are at risk of both accumulating and spreading bed bug infestations due to the high amount of human traffic they receive.